-There has been an increased interest in developing Differentiated Services (DS) architecture for provisioning IP QoS over satellite networks DS aims to provide scalable service differentiation in the Internet that can be used to permit differentiated pricing of Internet service [2] This differentiation may either be quantitative or relative DS is scalable as traffic classification and conditioning is performed only at network boundary nodes.
+There has been an increased interest in developing Differentiated Services (DS) architecture for provisioning IP OoS over satellite networks.
+DS aims to provide scalable service differentiation in the Internet that can be used to permit differentiated pricing of Internet service [2].
+This differentiation may either be quantitative or relative.
+DS is scalable as traffic classification and conditioning is performed only at network boundary nodes.
 The service to be received by a traffic is marked as a code point in the DS field in the IPv4 or IPv6 header.
 The DS code point in the header of an IP packet is used to determine the Per-Hop Behavior (PHB), i.e. the forwarding treatment it will receive at a network node.
 Currently, formal specification is available for two PHBs - Assured Forwarding [3] and Expedited Forwarding [4].
 In Expedited Forwarding, a transit node uses policing and shaping mechanisms to ensure that the maximum arrival rate of a traffic aggregate is less than its minimum departure rate.
-At each transit node, the minimum departure rate of a traffic aggregate should be configurable

-\\SASTRI KOTA:408-473-5782 sastri kota@lmco com and independent of other traffic at the node Such a per-hop behavior results in minimum delay and jitter and can be used to provide an end-to-end 'Virtual Leased Line' type of service
+At each transit node, the minimum departure rate of a traffic aggregate should be configurable and independent of other traffic at the node.
+Such a per-hop behavior results in minimum delay and jitter and can be used to provide an end-to-end 'Virtual Leased Line' type of service.

-In Assured Forwarding (AF), IP packets are classified as belonging to one of four traffic classes IP packets assigned to different traffic classes are forwarded independent of each other Each traffic class is assigned a minimum configurable amount of resources (link bandwidth and buffer space) Resources not being currently used by another PHB or an AF traffic class can optionally be used by remaining classes Within a traffic class, a packet is assigned one of three levels of drop precedence (green, yellow, red) In case of congestion, an AF-compliant DS node drops low precedence (red) packets in preference to higher precedence (green, yellow) packets
+In Assured Forwarding (AF), IP packets are classified as belonging to one of four traffic classes.
+IP packets assigned to different traffic classes are forwarded independent of each other.
+Each traffic class is assigned a minimum configurable amount of resources (link bandwidth and buffer space).
+Resources not being currently used by another PHB or an AF traffic class can optionally be used by remaining classes.
+Within a traffic class, a packet is assigned one of three levels of drop precedence (green, yellow, red).
+In case of congestion, an AF-compliant DS node drops low precedence (red) packets in preference to higher precedence (green, yellow) packets.

 In this paper, we describe a wide range of simulations, varying several factors to identify the significant ones influencing fair allocation of excess satellite network resources among congestion sensitive and insensitive flows.
-The factors that we studied in Section 2 include a) number of drop precedence required (one, two, or three), b) percentage of reserved (highest drop precedence) traffic, c) buffer management (Tail drop or Random Early Drop with different parameters), and d) traffic types (TCP aggregates, UDP aggregates).
-Section 3 describes the simulation configuration and parameters and experimental design techniques.
-Section 4 describes Analysis Of Variation (ANOVA) technique.
+The factors that we studied in QoS Frame Work include a) number of drop precedence required (one, two, or three), b) percentage of reserved (highest drop precedence) traffic, c) buffer management (Tail drop or Random Early Drop with different parameters), and d) traffic types

+(TCP aggregates, UDP aggregates).
+We describe the simulation configuration and parameters and experimental design techniques.
+Analysis Of Variation (ANOVA) technique is described.
 Simulation results for TCP and UDP, for reserve rate utilization and fairness are also given.
-Section 5 summarizes the study's conclusions
+The study conclusions are summarized.

-2. QoS FRAME WORK
+QoS FRAME WORK

-The key factors that affect the satellite network performance are those relating to bandwidth management, buffer management, traffic types and their treatment, and network configuration Band width management relates to the algorithms and parameters that affect service (PHB) given to a particular aggregate In particular, the number of drop precedence (one, two, or three) and the level of reserved traffic were identified as the key factors in this analysis
+The key factors that affect the satellite network performance are those relating to bandwidth management, buffer management, traffic types and their treatment, and network configuration.
+Band width management relates to the algorithms and parameters that affect service (PHB) given to a particular aggregate.
+In particular, the number of drop precedence (one, two, or three) and the level of reserved traffic were identified as the key factors in this analysis.

-Buffer management relates to the method of selecting packets to be dropped when the buffers are full Two commonly used methods are tail drop and random early drop (RED) Several variations of RED are possible in case of multiple drop precedence These variations are described in Section 3
+Buffer management relates to the method of selecting packets to be dropped when the buffers are full.
+Two commonly used methods are tail drop and random early drop (RED).
+Several variations of RED are possible in case of multiple drop precedence.